edavidaja/docter/README.md

 ## brand color

 You can set the color for the website using the `brand_color` option in `config.toml`.
-This requires the use of `hugo-extended`.